Facing the Lebanon and set in

 many outdoor restaurants which specialise in Cyprus cuisine, you will also find kebab

-sausage/meatball) served in pitta bread with salad is a great value meal at around
+sausage/meatball) served in pitta bread with salad is a reasonable value meal at around

 You can hire a sun bed and umbrella and eat that kebab in comfort, or maybe